 You can find the updated list of stores at the official site.

-Under the three skyscrapers (on the top of the map at the beginning of this post), you can find Sarona Market.
-It is the biggest indoor market in Israel, and if you are already in Sarona, then I would suggest stopping for a visit.
+Under the three skyscrapers (on the map at the beginning of this post), you can find Sarona Market.
+It is the biggest indoor market in Israel, and if you are already in Sarona, I would advise visiting the market as well.
 You can find additional details at Sarona Market.

 There are several children playground complexes on the premises: